gaelfoppolo/AnalytiCeM/README.md

 ## About

-AnalytiCeM is an mobile application that retrieve and analyse brain data.
+AnalytiCeM is a mobile application that retrieve and analyze brain data.
 The app works with an IoT device, [Muse](http://choosemuse.com/), that monitor brain activity.

 |            Main             |          Synthesis          |
 | :-------------------------: | :-------------------------: |